-- It needs to be clear from whom and how they will be receiving money as well as how much their expenses are expected to be.
-Make sure to include, where applicable, Resettlement Assistance Program (RAP), Canada Child Tax Benefit (CCTB) and Universal Child Care Benefit (UCCB) payments. - Create a chart of the budget with income and expenses to help summarize it and present it in a visual way. - Explain how to pay bills and the importance of paying them on time.
-It is a good idea to help with this at least in the beginning of the sponsorship until it becomes a routine. - Explain public transportation and different options for payment such as monthly pass, tokens, and weekend family pass etc. Toronto has recently mandated that all children under 12 years of age ride the TTC for free. - Explain costs related to phones and internet such as long-distance calls, texting, calling abroad, using phone cards, calling online, etc. Even if the group has not included all of these services in the budget the newcomer(s) will eventually want to access them.
+- It needs to be clear how they will be receiving money as well as how much their expenses are expected to be.
+Make sure to include, where applicable, Resettlement Assistance Program (RAP), Canada Child Tax Benefit (See "Canada Child Tax Benefit) and Universal Child Care Benefit (UCCB) payments. - · Create a chart of the budget with income and expenses. - Explain how to pay bills and the importance of paying them on time.
+It may be good idea to help at the beginning of the sponsorship until it becomes a routine. - Explain costs related to phones and internet such as long-distance calls, texting, calling abroad, using phone cards, calling online, etc. Even if the group has not included all of these services in the budget, the newcomer(s) will eventually want to access them.
 An explanation of how expensive these services are will allow the newcomer(s) to be better informed of their choices.
+It is a good idea to do research on affordable phone plans, internet plans, and cost of phone cards before the newcomer(s) arrive.
+You can thereafter discuss the alternatives together with them to decide on the best option.
+It is important to remember that the post-paid cell phone system common in Canada is uncommon in other countries and can cause a lot of confusion and frustration for the newcomer(s).